 Our favorite answer to this question is a counter-question – “Enough for what?”

 2/3 classes in a week is just enough for a beginner to start to learn the subject.
 Unlike many other traditions where the methodology is to repeat the same set of actions ( a few rounds of surya namaskara, some fixed vinyasa routines) with minor modifications, each one of our classes is different.
 You will LEARN in each class.
 Too many classes do not give you the time to integrate, experiment and practice by yourself what has been taught in class.
 Eventually (and quite soon) you are expected to start a more regular practice at home.
 Yoga is a personal subject, and progress will happen only through reflection, analysis and self-practice.
 The mode of learning in a class is very different from the mode of learning through self-practice.

 So, 2/3 days in a week is enough to learn, it is not enough practice.

 Here is my personal experience of starting to teach yoga: After i had spent 8 years learning yoga purely as a student, I spent another 4-5 years teaching under the close supervision my primary teacher.
-I was then given permission to teach independently, but as a 'beginner-level' teacher.
+I was then given permission to teach independently, as a 'beginner-level' teacher.